PhotoshopGuides/PhotoshopGuides.github.io/README.md

 ## TL;DR: The Best Photoshop Settings for Quick Optimization

 If you are in a hurry and just want to get things going, head over to the TL;DR section.
-This page provides a rapid-fire checklist of the absolute best settings for Adobe Photoshop CC for maximum performance and productivity, so you can set things up and kick-start your Photoshop adventure immediately.
+This page provides a rapid-fire checklist of the absolute best settings for Adobe Photoshop for maximum performance and productivity, so you can set things up and kick-start your Photoshop adventure immediately.

 **<a href="{{ '/tldr' | relative_url }}">TL;DR</a>**